August 9 and 10

-A graduate of Rice University and The Juilliard School, Ms. Cooke also attended the Music Academy of the West, the Aspen Music Festival, Ravinia Festival’s Steans Music Institute, Wolf Trap Foundation, Marlboro Music Festival, Metropolitan Opera’s Lindemann Young Artist Development Program, and Seattle Opera and Central City Opera’s Young Artist Training Programs.
+A graduate of Rice University and The Juilliard School, Ms. Cooke also attended the Music Academy of the West, Aspen Music Festival, Ravinia Festival’s Steans Music Institute, Wolf Trap Foundation, Marlboro Music Festival, Metropolitan Opera’s Lindemann Young Artist Development Program, and Seattle Opera and Central City Opera’s Young Artist Training Programs.
 She has given masterclasses throughout the United States, Australia, and Canada.
 She lives near Houston, Texas with her daughters, Evelyn and Julia, and husband, baritone Kelly Markgraf.